krisinfosec/gchecker/README.md

+A little fun with Ruby and QT library in gchecker.rb
+I know I shouldn't do that, but ... :)

 This script is a simple example how you can use Ruby as SEO tool.

 Before you are starting use this script, you have to define proxy array in the code.